kalessil/phpinspectionsea/docs/probable-bugs.md

 From time to time we name class and the file containing it with typos, or probably renaming class without renaming its' file and breaking class autoloading.
 The inspection will spot class and file names mismatch before the issue popped up.

-## Null pointer exceptions prevention

-The inspection name is clearly taken from Java, we also actively enhancing the inspection towards similar checks in Java.

-Php specific is taken into account, but some limitations are exists: is_object(), is_null() and similar is_*() functions calls are not analyzed, instead we recommend to rely on null identity and instanceof operators.
-Another limitation is that the inspection don't rely on DocBlock - types must be implicitly declared.

-Following cases currently supported (we'll keep extending the list):
-- method parameters (nullable objects), e.g. `public function method(?\stdClass $first, \stdClass $second = null) { ... }`;
-- method local variables initialized with potentially nullable values;
-- to be continued (when funding is found);

-## Class autoloading correctness
 PHP´s magic [`::class`-constant](http://php.net/manual/en/language.oop5.basic.php#language.oop5.basic.class.class) will not canonical the casing of your imports.

 This can lead to hard to debug errors when you a using a case sensitive service  `PSR-11`-locator like `Zend\ServiceManager`.